Hibou57/PostiATS-Utilities/doc/syntax-guide.md

   * `"absimpl"`
   * `"assume"` — synonymous with `"absimpl"`

-Assume equality of two static constants of the same sort.
+Assume equality of two static definitions.
 The first one is abstract, the second one is typically not.
-That is, it is used to state the equality between an abstract definition and a concret implementation of it.
+The second one must be of the same sort or of a more general sort than the first one.
+It is used to state the equality between an abstract definition and a concret implementation of it.
 The equality is scoped.
 See also `REASSUME_DECL`.
 The requirement of being of the same sorts, implies an flat abstract type can only be implemented by a flat concret type.

 Example:

         abst@ype file
         absimpl file = int // Implement file with a POSIX file handle.

+The implementing defintion may be of an equal sort or of a more general sort than the abstract implemented one.
+For sorts relations, see “sorts-guide.md”.

+Example:

+        abst@ype aft
+        datatype bt = C
+        absimpl aft = bt // Boxed type can implement abstract flat type.

+The above is valid, because the boxed type sort is more general than the flat type sort, hence can implement a type of the flat type sort.

 ATLBRACE_EXP